-ME DEP addresses reasonable assurances that NPS reductions will occur by providing information on past and current surveys and work in the watershed which point to a long term local commitment to improving water quality in Highland Lake (see page 22 TMDL report).
-The report documents an extensive and long standing collaborative approach to water quality restoration over the past 30 years.
-The LEA, in cooperation with area landowners, has worked diligently since the early to mid-70's to address point and NPS pollution in the watershed.
-The Town of Bridgton has also shown a high level of commitment to protecting the lake through strong enforcement of Shoreland Zoning standards, and by creating an erosion and sedimentation control district.
+ME DEP addresses reasonable assurances that NPS reductions will occur by providing information on past and current work in the watershed which point to a long term local commitment to improving water quality in Little Cobbossee Lake (see page 22 TMDL report).
+The report documents long standing technical assistance by the CWD, as well as coordination with the Friends of the Cobbossee Watershed on education and outreach, and the NRCS, Kennebec County Soil and Water Conservation District to address agricultural-based nutrient loading.